arjunsinghy96/dyte-video-shopping-sample/BLOG.md

+**TLDR**; This tutorial shows you how to create a live shopping experience using the Dyte SDK, React, and Django.
+You'll learn how to set up a backend server with Django, integrate the Dyte SDK into your React frontend, and build a support page that allows you to join live video calls with customers who need assistance.
+By the end of this tutorial, you'll have a working live shopping experience that will allow your customers to shop online in a way that's more similar to an in-store experience.

 # Introduction
 In recent years, live shopping experiences have emerged as a popular way for businesses to connect with their customers in real-time, creating a more engaging and interactive shopping experience.
 With the increasing demand for virtual shopping, there is a need to build reliable and scalable solutions to deliver seamless live shopping experiences.